 You and your family can therefore approach Blackwater Law confident that you will receive some of the best legal advice available.
 If your case proceeds and Blackwater Law represent you in your claim for compensation, your medical negligence solicitor at Blackwater Law will work tirelessly to build you the strongest possible case and to secure you the maximum compensation possible.

 In order for your case to be successful and for you to receive the maximum amount of compensation, Blackwater Law will establish a body of evidence in support of your claim.
-The exact nature of this evidence will depend on the particular circumstances of your case, but is likely to consist of medical reports which comment on your condition and how this could and should have been diagnosed; witness statements from medical professionals; care reports if your injuries mean professional care is required; and forensic accountant statements to determine loss of earnings and other losses if these exist in your case.
+The exact nature of this evidence will depend on the particular circumstances of your case, but is likely to consist of medical reports that comment on your condition and how this could and should have been diagnosed; witness statements from medical professionals; care reports if your injuries mean professional care is required, and forensic accountant statements to determine loss of earnings and other losses if these exist in your case.

 Any condition or ailment can receive a delayed diagnosis but this is more likely where the symptoms you are presenting to a doctor are common, or similar to symptoms associated with other conditions and illnesses.
-In these circumstances it can be more difficult to diagnose your condition correctly in in the first instance.
+In these circumstances, it can be more difficult to diagnose your condition correctly in the first instance.
 This is not to say that it could or should not be diagnosed early.

-Delayed diagnosis of any of the above mentioned conditions or injuries could have a significant impact on the effectiveness of any treatment eventually prescribed or recommended.
-It is also the case that for many serious health conditions, such as suffering from a stroke, if there is a delayed stroke diagnosis this can be fatal for the patient.
+Delayed diagnosis of any of the above-mentioned conditions or injuries could have a significant impact on the effectiveness of any treatment eventually prescribed or recommended.
+It is also the case that for many serious health conditions, such as suffering from a stroke if there is a delayed stroke diagnosis this can be fatal for the patient.
 Even where it is not fatal, the delay in providing effective treatment can lead to life-limiting illness or disability that may have been avoided if a timely diagnosis had been provided.
 Similarly, delayed diagnoses of most forms of cancer can be either fatal or significantly reduce a patient’s life expectancy.

 Claiming delayed diagnosis compensation can provide financial security for you and your family when you need it most.